-The Institute of Buddhist Studies is a leading American Buddhist graduate school and seminary that provides graduate-level education across the full breadth of the Buddhist tradition, with specialized training in academic studies of Buddhism, Buddhist chaplaincy, and Jōdo Shinshū Buddhist ministry.
+The Institute of Buddhist Studies is a leading American Buddhist graduate school and seminary that provides graduate-level education across the full breadth of the Buddhist tradition, with specialized training in academicBuddhist studies, Buddhist chaplaincy, and Jōdo Shinshū Buddhist ministry.

-In addition to numerous graduate degree and certificate programs, IBS produces excellent and innovative scholarship, and fosters engaged and inclusive community through conferences, symposia, and other events of interest for scholars and practitioners alike.
+In addition to our graduate degree and certificate programs, IBS produces excellent and innovative scholarship and fosters engaged and inclusive community through conferences, symposia, and other events of interest for scholars and practitioners alike.